Instructions for Authors

 The JSys LaTeX template is available on GitHub.
 To get started and build a sample PDF:

 Alternatively, one can download the zip file here and import the zip in, e.g., Overleaf.

-- A cover letter detailing how the authors are responding to reviewer comments.
+- A cover letter explaining the changes made, and how they address reviewer concerns.
 The cover letter can take as many pages as required.
 Authors should be thorough in responding to reviewer comments.

-- The revised PDF, with all changes highlighted.
+- The revised manuscript with changes highlighted for easy reviewing.

-Congratulations on getting your paper accepted to JSys!
+Congratulations on getting your work accepted to JSys!